documentationfor yFiles for HTML 3.0.0.1

 Problem

-Although you are bundling and minifying your web application’s JavaScript files, your application takes a long time to load.
+Although you are bundling and minifying your web application’s JavaScript files, your application still takes a long time to load.

 Analysis and Background

-The complete yFiles library is about ~6.7 MB in size.
+The complete yFiles library is about ~8.8 MB in size.
 Downloading that much data in a browser, especially on a slow connection, can take what feels like a very long time.
 This is not as bad as it sounds, though, as most landing pages these days include images and videos that are even larger.

-Nonetheless, there is room for improvement here.
+Nonetheless, there is room for improvement.

 Solution

-Widely-available compression algorithms on the web are gzip and Brotli.
-Especially by now, Brotli, which compresses better than gzip, should be the preferred option, with over 94 % browser support (with Internet Explorer being the only exception).
-Compression has to be enabled on the web server that is serving your application.
-There are lots of guides on the internet that cover how to do that for most popular web server software.
-Just search the web for keywords like “enable [gzip|brotli] compression [name of your server software]”.
+Compression has to be enabled on the web server serving your application.
+There are many guides on the internet that cover how to do that for most popular web server software.
+A web search for keywords like “enable [gzip|brotli] compression [name of your server software]” will certainly point to the relevant documentation.

-Once enabled, your application’s files will be compressed on the fly, reducing the amount of data the client’s browsers have to download.
+Once enabled, your application’s files will be compressed on the fly, reducing the amount of data the browsers have to download.

 The following table shows some file sizes of common file formats with and without compression: